Open to Opportunities · Chicago, IL

 either worked, or it didn't.

-That's still how I build.
+That's still how I work:

 Beto Salgado